Caleb-J-Hill/Caleb-J-Hill.github.io/_pages/projects.md

 layout: page
 title: Projects # This is the tab title you see
 permalink: /projects/
-description: A growing collection of your cool projects.
+description:
 nav: true
 nav_order: 3
-display_categories: [work, fun]
+display_categories: [Publications, Working Papers]
 horizontal: false
 ---